SharkSnack/shiren-5/content/items/weapons.md

 ### Sky Splitter

-It's very slow to level up, and its low base attack also makes using it as a main weapon difficult.<br/>However, if you manage to level it using Modder status (Super) or by hunting Maneaters early on,<br/>it'll prove to be a reliable weapon capable of wiping out many monster families.
+It's very slow to level up, and its low base attack makes it difficult to use as a main weapon.<br/>However, if you manage to level it using Modder status (Super) or by hunting Maneaters,<br/>it'll prove to be a reliable weapon capable of wiping out many monster families.

 <table class="itemDetailsTable">
   <tbody>